Healthy Homes Assessment Akina

 Akina Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory for all Akina and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement throughout Akina and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records of their the compliance with any Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.
+• Property managers and landlords must keep records that prove the conformance to any Healthy Homes Standard that apply or will be applicable during the tenure of their rental properties.

-• Property managers and private landlords have to ensure their rental properties comply to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed Tenancy.
+• Private landlords and property managers should ensure their rental properties comply to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

 Starting 1 July 2023

-• All houses rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes